Rector Street station (BMT Broadway Line)

 The Rector Street station is a local station on the BMT Broadway Line of the New York City Subway.
 Located at the corner of Rector Street and Trinity Place in Financial District, Lower Manhattan, the station is served by the R train at all times except late nights, when the N train takes over service.
 The W train also serves this station on weekdays.

+History

+The Rector Street station on the Brooklyn–Manhattan Transit Corporation (BMT)'s Broadway Line opened on January 5, 1918.
+The station's platforms originally could only fit six 67 ft cars.
+In 1926, the New York City Board of Transportation received bids for the lengthening of platforms at nine stations on the Broadway Line, including the Rector Street station, to accommodate eight-car trains.
+Edwards & Flood submitted a low bid of $101,775 for the project.
+The platform-lengthening project was completed in 1927, bringing the length of the platforms to 535 feet.
+The city government took over the BMT's operations on June 1, 1940.
+The station was temporarily closed for six weeks after the September 11 attacks, reopening on October 27, 2001.

 Station layout

 Since the station is on a grade, there is a noticeable slant.
 The station has two side platforms, and there are no overpasses, underpasses, or mezzanines to connect the platforms within fare control.
 The station was overhauled in the late 1970s.
 The original trim lines were replaced with white cinderblock tiles, except for small recesses in the walls, which contain blue-painted cinderblock tiles.
 The staircases were repaired and new platform edges were installed.
 The blue cinderblock field contains the station-name signs and white text pointing to the exits.
 The renovation also replaced incandescent lighting with fluorescent lighting.

 The uptown platform maintains one old style sign while at the north end of the downtown/Brooklyn platform is an entire closed off portion of the platform.
 There are several (painted over) old style Rector Street mosaic signs on this platform.

 Directly to the south, the BMT Broadway Line curves southeast under the Cunard Building and Bowling Green Offices Building to reach the Whitehall Street station.